-When we receive your opening read(s), the first thing we do is pass them on for validation.
+When you give your opening read(s), the first thing that must happen is they are passed on for validation.
 This is a standard industry process.
-The opening reads you've given us are checked against the information that the energy industry holds for your meter to make sure they're (roughly) inline with what we'd expect.
-Only once this has been completed are they sent onto your previous supplier.
+The opening reads you provide are checked against the information that the energy industry holds for your meters to make sure the reads are (roughly) inline with what they'd expect.
+Only once this has been completed are the reads sent on to your previous supplier.

-The whole process usually takes around 2-4 weeks from the point at which we received the reads from you to your previous supplier receiving them from us.
+The whole process usually takes around 2-4 weeks from the point at which you send your reads, to your previous supplier receiving them.

-Gas and electricity opening reads are validated individually and by separate industry regulated companies, therefore it’s not uncommon for your previous supplier to receive these at slightly different times from us.
+Gas and electricity opening reads are validated individually and by separate industry regulated companies, therefore it’s not uncommon for your previous supplier to receive these at slightly different times.

 This is carried out by an independent meter validation company.
-They check whether your opening read is valid or not by generating an estimated opening read of their own (based on the information the energy industry has on your meter) and then comparing the read you've provided us with against their estimate.
+They check whether your opening read is valid or not by generating an estimated opening read of their own (based on the information the energy industry has on your meter) and then comparing the read you've provided against their estimate.
 If it's similar then it will pass validation, but, if it's either too high or below the last meter reading, then it'll fail.
-If the opening read you provided fails validation, the independent validation company will use their estimated read instead.
+If the opening read you provided fails validation, the independent validation company will tell both suppliers to use their estimated read instead.

 They generate this estimate by taking the last known read for your meter and adding an estimate of what they believe your usage may have been since your last read.